-Optional Attributes Type and Dimension Definition SystemDAttrList (SLES 12, RHEL 7, and supported RHEL-compatible distributions) string-scalar Ensure that UseSystemD is enabled before you set the key-value pairs in the SystemDAttrList attribute.
+Optional Attributes Type and Dimension Definition SystemDAttrList string-scalar Ensure that UseSystemD is enabled before you set the key-value pairs in the SystemDAttrList attribute.
 For more information, refer to the Red Hat website to know more about the different limits you can apply to the application.
-For example, # hares -modify oracle SystemDAttrList LimitLOCKS 44433 Where, LimitLOCKS is the key and 44433 is the value for the key.
+For example, hares -modify oracle SystemDAttrList LimitLOCKS 44433 Where, LimitLOCKS is the key and 44433 is the value for the key.